Polaris6.18 - Be able to find the latitude of an observer using Polaris

 If you were slightly north of the Equator you may be able to see Polaris on the horizon looking north.

-From London you can see Polaris at approx 51° north.
+From London you can see Polaris at approximately 51° north.

 There is no bright star that represents the Southern Celestial Pole.